Leader: Ian Wilson phone:07401 255912

 Email - if you wish to email the group co-ordinator please click on the BLUEBIRD icon on the top right-hand side of the page.

-One final message is that members, or guests on taster sessions, participating in walks do so at their own risk and the IOM U3A and walk leaders/organisers can bear no responsibility for accidents.
-We do not commit to having a qualified First Aider in the Group.
+One final message is that members or guests on taster sessions participating in walks do so at their own risk and the U3A IOM and walk leaders/organisers can bear no responsibility for accidents.
+We do not commit to having any qualified First Aider in the group.